ugurcanavcu/MyProjects/README.md

 # MyProjects
-This repository contains a few my projects.
-All rights are reserved
+This repository contains some of my projects.